rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 	Type	 			List Timetable

 I used the list view as it was formatted in rows and columns and allowed data to be selected as plain text, making it easier to manipulate in a text editor.
-List view also gave a list of lecturer names, rather than their numbers in the grid view.
-I ended up with a text file, containing the following information -
+List view also gave a list of lecturer names rather than their staff number, unlike the grid view.
+I ended up with a text file formatted by tabs, containing the following information -

-	Module, Type(Lecture/Practical), Start, End, Duration, Room, Lecturer
+	Module	 Type(Lecture/Practical)	  Start	End		Duration	Room	Lecturer

-Grid view was used for obtaining information on room sizes as capacity is displayed with each entry, unlike list view which does not display room capacities.
+Grid view was used for obtaining information on room sizes because it displays capacity with each entry, unlike list view which does not display room capacities.

 All of the data can be seen in the [AllTimetablesList File](https://github.com/rebeccabernie/TimetablingSystem/blob/master/AllTimetablesList.txt).